-Well, to be blunt about it, you can’t.
-You don’t really Gain it back, for you don’t have it available to you to gain.
+Well, to be blunt about it, we can’t.
+We don’t really Gain it back, for we don’t have it available to us to gain.
 It’s gone.
-You have to do it like the late John Houseman would say: “[you] have to do it the old fashion way; [you] earn it”.
+We have to do it like the late John Houseman would say: “[we] have to do it the old fashion way; [we] earn it”.
 This isn’t a “rescue” mission.
 It isn’t even a “recovery” mission.
 It’s a “repair”, “reconstruction” and “rebuilding” mission, and by default, a “restoration”, “reconciliation” and “redemption” mission.

 First, let’s define what constitutes a lie.
 Considering a liar doesn’t really know the truth about lies to begin with, that seems to be a great place for us to start.